-The amount of time a child spends on homework depends on the difficulty of a particular assignment and the individual ability of the child but should not exceed 1 hour per day, plus 20-30 minutes of reading.
-These recommended times are based on the assumption that students will be "on task" during the entire homework period.
+The amount of time a child spends on homework depends on the difficulty of a particular assignment and the individual child.
 Please be advised that your child may spend more than the allotted time daily completing schoolwork, as time at home may be spent doing assigned homework and completing unfinished classroom assignments.